leonorae/HereItIs/PAGE_TESTING.md

 # Page Testing Documentation

-## 1. Home Page
+## 1. Home Page (Events)

 ### Page Title
-Home
+HereItIs (Upcoming Events)

 ### Page Description
 The Home page serves as the main landing page for the application, displaying upcoming events and allowing users to navigate to other sections of the site.
+Shows the next 10 upcoming events, each with a name, venue location, time, price, and list of artists performing.

+TODO finish and insert mockup

 ### Parameters needed for the page
 - Current date (for filtering upcoming events)

 ### Data needed to render the page
-- List of upcoming events (limited to next 10)
+- List of upcoming events
-- Featured artists (if any)
+- Featured artists (if any) <!--- remove if this space needed for filter dialogs ---!>
-- User's location (for event recommendations)

 ### Link destinations for the page
+- About Page
-- Event details pages
+- Event details pages (per displayed event)
-- Artist profile pages
+- Artist profile pages (per displayed event) <!--- maybe not enough space? ---!>
-- Search/Filter events page
+- All Artists page
-- static "about page"

 ### List of tests for verifying the rendering of the page
 1. Test: Verify upcoming events display